Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/remapdbs.md

 The **RemapDBs** command redirects Visual Studio Team Foundation Server (TFS) to its databases when they are stored on more than one server and you are restoring, moving, or otherwise changing the configuration of your deployment.
-For example, you must redirect TFS to any databases for team project collections if they are hosted on a separate server or servers from the configuration database.
+For example, you must redirect TFS to any databases for project collections if they are hosted on a separate server or servers from the configuration database.
 You must also redirect TFS to the server or servers that are running SQL Server Analysis Services or SQL Server Reporting Services if those databases are hosted on a separate server or instance from the configuration database.